git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

 Git for Windows being based on `MSYS2`, it's possible to install the `git` package into an existing `MSYS2` installation.
 That means that if you are already using `MSYS2` on your computer, you can use Git for Windows without running the full installer or using the portable version.

 Note however that there are some caveats for going this way.
-Git for Windows created some patches for `msys2-runtime` that have not yet been sent upstream (this is planned, checkout out issue [#284](https://github.com/git-for-windows/git/issues/284) for current status).
+Git for Windows created some patches for `msys2-runtime` that have not been sent upstream.
+(This had been planned, but it was determined in issue [#284](/git-for-windows/git/issues/284) that it would probably not be happening.)
 This means that you have to install Git for Windows customized `msys2-runtime` to have a fully working `git` inside `MSYS2`.

 Here the steps to take: